Miller House (Columbus, Indiana): Exterior

 The house is one story high and has concrete-block perimeter walls clad in slate.
 Each slab of slate measures 5 by 8.5 ft across, while the concrete-block walls behind it are 8 in thick.
 Large windows are interspersed throughout the facade, overlooking many of the rooms.
 There are loggias on three elevations of the facade.
-The main entrance, on the southern elevation, is shaded by magnolia trees and leads off-center into one side of the house's living room.
+The main entrance, on the southern elevation, is shaded by magnolia trees and leads into one side of the house's living room.

 The roof is rectangular and is cited as measuring 100 by 120 ft across.
 It has several skylights, and it is pitched at a slight angle to provide adequate drainage.
 The eaves at the roof's perimeter protrude 10 ft outward from the house, overhanging the terrace.
-The eaves are interspersed a band of skylights, which continue uninterrupted along the perimeter of the house.
+The eaves are interspersed with a band of skylights, which continue uninterrupted along the perimeter of the house.
 The skylights helped illuminate the facade with natural light, since the facade would have otherwise been shaded by the eaves, and they also visually marked the transition between the exterior and interior.

 Interior

 The Miller House covers 6838 ft2, (Note: Also cited as 6700 ft2 or 6800 ft2) occupying much of a rectangle that measures roughly 80 by 100 ft across.
 It has six bedrooms.
 The floors are made of travertine in the living room and terrazzo in other rooms.
 The interior walls are made of marble; they have few decorative elements, creating a background upon which the Miller family could display items such as heirlooms and art.
 Windows, doors, and panels are trimmed with aluminum, and a myriad of brass decorations is scattered around the house.
 The mechanical system initially included a boiler (which treated water from the water-supply system), air filter, air-handling unit, air-cooling system, and thermostat system.
 There was also a radiant heating system and an underfloor air distribution system divided into multiple sectors.
 These pieces of equipment have been gradually replaced over the years.
 There is a basement for mechanical equipment and storage.

 The floor plan is arranged into nine bays.
-The bays are delineated by sixteen freestanding, cruciform steel columns in a 4×4 arrangement, which support the ceiling.
+The corners of the bays are delineated by sixteen freestanding, cruciform steel columns in a 4×4 arrangement, which support the ceiling.
 The columns are covered in white enamel paint, and the capitals atop each column are flared outward.
 The spaces are generally lit by skylights, since Xenia disliked excessive natural light.
 The skylights in the ceiling are held in place by pairs of steel beams, a design feature suggested by Roche; they illuminate all parts of the house except for the bedrooms.
 The ceiling is generally 8.5 ft high.
 It remains level above the sunken conversation pit, which is 1.5 ft beneath the rest of the floor.
 The skylights around the living room are made of frosted glass, and fluorescent tubes are placed at the edges of each skylight, providing artificial light at night.
 Additional spotlights are concealed in the ceiling.